dv0gt/kustomize-graph-md/README.md

 ## Disclaimer

-*At the moment, only kustomize dependencies under the `resources:` section are inlcuded in the resulting markdown graph.*
+*At the moment, only kustomize dependencies under the `resources` section are inlcuded in the resulting markdown graph.*

 ## Binary build